apply

 cotctl apply -f property-type.yaml -c acme

-A successful apply confirms what happened:
+A successful apply confirms what happened, one line per resource:

-Survey "my_survey" created successfully (id: 507f1f77bcf86cd799439011)
+Survey "my_survey" created successfully

 You never manage IDs by hand.
 When creating, you don't include _id/id — the backend generates them.
 When updating, cotctl retrieves the existing resource and resolves the right IDs for you (matching survey questions by their identifier).
 Your YAML stays clean and human-readable.